outcome-gg/outcome-protocol/README.md

 # Outcome v2

-Outcome v2 is a new automated market maker and prediction market protocol that enables permissionless market creation and autonomous resolution, with all markets and their outcomes permanently stored on Arweave and AO.
+Outcome v2 is a new decentralized automated market maker and prediction market protocol enabling permissionless market creation and autonomous, oracle-free resolution.
+All markets and their outcomes are permanently stored on Arweave and AO.

 ## Quickstart